dboddie-canonical-work/disgorged-docs/build-providers.rst

    ⓘ If the system you are installing LXD onto is using a network with a ``10.x.x.x`` subnet then network create may fail.
 Step through the following to resolve this.

-[details=Manually create a network on a 10.x.x.x subnet]

 If you try to run ``lxd init`` on a system that is connected to a network with a ``10.x.x.x`` subnet, then the final step of the init\* may fail with the following error:

 .. code:: no-highlight